drduh/macOS-Security-and-Privacy-Guide/README.md

 ## Apple Account

-An [Apple Account](https://www.apple.com/legal/privacy/data/en/apple-id/) is not required to use macOS, but necessary to access the App Store and most Apple services, including iCloud and Apple Music.
+An [Apple Account](https://www.apple.com/legal/privacy/data/en/apple-id/) is not required to use macOS, but it is necessary to access the App Store and most Apple services, including iCloud and Apple Music.

-You can [disable](https://support.apple.com/102651) the syncing later or enable [end-to-end encryption](https://support.apple.com/guide/security/advanced-data-protection-for-icloud-sec973254c5f/web) for data stored in iCloud.
-You can [control the data](https://support.apple.com/102283) associated with Apple Account or completely delete it.
+You can later [disable synchronization](https://support.apple.com/102651), [enable end-to-end encryption](https://support.apple.com/guide/security/advanced-data-protection-for-icloud-sec973254c5f/web) for eligible iCloud data, [manage Apple Account data](https://support.apple.com/102283), or delete the account.

 ## App Store